 At Vincents Solicitors we believe that Prenuptial Agreements can help ease the pressure of sorting out financial matters between couples before, during and after the breakdown of a relationship.
 Although not legally enforceable in the UK at present after a recent Supreme Court decision that took into account a Prenuptial Agreement in a high profile case, the law does look set to change, making England and Wales finally catch up with our European and US counterparts.
 Please contact our Family Law Solicitors should you need any advice concerning Prenuptial Agreements and we’ll be happy to help.
-You can call us free on 0800 310 2000.

 What is a Prenuptial Agreement?

 A prenuptial agreement can help sort out a couples financial arrangements before getting married.
 By agreeing financial matters in advance it could save a lot of bitterness and costly legal argument later.